Konstantinos Bakopoulos

 Konstantinos Th.
-Bakopoulos (Κωνσταντίνος Θ. Μπακόπουλος) (1889–1950) was a Greek General in the Hellenic Army who took part in the Balkan Wars (1912–3), played a crucial conciliatory role in Greek military politics during the 1930s and distinguished himself in the fight against the Nazis during World War II.
+Bakopoulos (Κωνσταντίνος Θ. Μπακόπουλος) (1889–1950) was a Greek general in the Hellenic Army who took part in the Balkan Wars (1912–1913), played a crucial conciliatory role in Greek military politics during the 1930s and distinguished himself in the fight against the Nazis during World War II.
 In 1943 he was imprisoned in German concentration camps until the end of the war in 1945 (with four other generals, including General Alexander Papagos, a future Prime Minister).

 Early life and career

 K. Th.
 Bakopoulos (Bacopoulos) was born in 1889 in the village of Agiorgitika, near Tripoli, Province of Arkadia.
 His parents, Theodoros and Vassiliki, had fourteen children, of whom Konstantinos was the eleventh.
 His father Theodoros was mayor of Korythion-Mantinias in the Province of Arkadia.
 His grandfather Nikolaos had also been mayor of the same village.
-On June 26, 1912, Bakopoulos graduated from the Military Academy as a Second Lieutenant of the Artillery.
-By the beginning of World War II, he had attained the rank of Lt.
-General and was given command of the Army Section of Eastern Macedonia (TSAM) — then a crucial post for the defense of the Nation.
+On June 26, 1912, Bakopoulos graduated from the Military Academy as a second lieutenant of the Artillery.
+By the beginning of World War II, he had attained the rank of lieutenant general and was given command of the Army Section of Eastern Macedonia (TSAM) — then a crucial post for the defense of the nation.